LinkedInLearning/TryNet-FirstLook-5026558/README.md

 # Try .NET: FirstLook

-Try.NET First Look course on LinkedIn Learning

 This is the repository for the **LinkedIn Learning**  [Try .NET: First Look](#) course.
-The full course is available from [LinkedIn Learning](https://linkedin.com/learning) and on the Microsoft Docs site.
+The full course is available from [LinkedIn Learning](https://linkedin.com/learning) and on the [Microsoft Docs](https://docs.microsoft.com/en-us/samples/browse/) site.

+## What is Try .NET?
+Try .NET is a service created by Microsoft to help build interactive code samples.
+It provides an easy way to embed runnable .NET code snippets into a web page.
+For example,  you could embed the snippets into your company documentation website.
+Perfect for control vendors that have .NET tools.
+Or add live examples to your blog posts.
+Try.NET is also integrated into GitHub, this is helpful for open source projects that don’t have a dedicated documentation site.

+## This course

+This course looks at how to build a sample documentation site with `Markdown` files and `.NET console` applications.

 ## Branches